 Not all youth are the same.
 Some are sexually active, some are sexually active but unmarried, and others are married and sexually active.
 Many young people, however, particularly those who are not married, lack access to contraceptive information and services.
-Expanding contraceptive options for young people means providing information on anything from abstinence and fertility awareness to consistent condom use and dual protection, to LARCs.
+Expanding contraceptive options and ensuring informed choice for young people means providing information on anything from abstinence and fertility awareness to consistent condom use and dual protection, to LARCs.

 The International Center for Research on Women (ICRW) conducted a review of the literature to identify barriers to adolescents’ access to and use of family planning services, programmatic approaches for increasing access and uptake of those services, gaps in the evidence that require further research, and areas that are ripe for future investment (2014).

-This brief provides information from WHO’s Guidelines on Preventing Early Pregnancy and Poor Reproductive Outcomes Among Adolescents in Developing Countries divided by six outcomes: (1) preventing early marriage, (2) fostering understanding and support for preventing early pregnancy, (3) increasing the use of contraception, (4) reducing coerced sex, (5) reducing unsafe abortion, and (6) increasing the use of skilled antenatal, childbirth and postpartum care.
+This brief provides information from WHO’s Guidelines on Preventing Early Pregnancy and Poor Reproductive Outcomes Among Adolescents in Developing Countries divided by six outcomes: (1) preventing early marriage, (2) fostering understanding and support for preventing early pregnancy, (3) increasing the use of contraception, (4) reducing coerced sex, (5) reducing unsafe abortion, and (6) increasing the use of skilled antenatal, childbirth and postpartum care. (no date)

 This document provides recommendations on action and research for preventing early pregnancy and preventing poor reproductive outcomes among adolescent girls.
 These guidelines are primarily intended for policy-makers, planners and program managers from governments, nongovernmental organizations and development agencies.
 They are also likely to be of interest to public health researchers and practitioners, professional associations and civil society organizations (2011).

 The Power of 1.8 Billion: Adolescents, Youth, and the Transformation of the Future UNFPA’s State of the World’s Population